mrakgr/Trading-Journal/journal_2025.md

 These trades had such limited risk and such upside to them.

 There wasn't even a strong opening drive off the open, instead it just trended up for the duration of the day.

+This is how an A trade looks like.

+I need to put 30% into A trades, 10% into B trades and 3% into C trades.

+For A trades, I am going to put 30% in the first 10 mins and then reduce it to 10% if the trade doesn't take off within the morning hour, in effect treating it as a B tier trade.

+Never let the trades break below the weekly low.

+Limit risk tightly.
+That is the true path.

+So the relative volume was 5.
+Ok.
+That's going to be my threeshold for A trades.

+MP was like that so I am lucky that I put in 30%.